 From time to time we employ independent contractors to support our production, engineering, marketing and sales departments.
-The number of independent contractors employed during 2019 was not significant.
+The staff expenses related to the independent contractors recorded in 2020 were not significant.

 We believe that we maintain a good working relationship with our employees, and we have not experienced any material labor disputes.
 None of our employees is represented by labor unions.